In this article

-Of this, Singapore forms just a little over US$7 million a year compared to China’s US$100 billion.
-But still, with 75 percent internet penetration and a highly connected society, analysts believe that the city-state is a good base to test-bed marketing and sales strategies.
+With 92% internet penetration and a highly connected society, analysts believe that the city-state is an excellent base to test-bed marketing and sales strategies.

 You should be where your customers are, and increasingly, that’s online.
-These customers, as they become comfortable with internet and mobile payment methods, are expecting and demanding a seamless e-commerce transaction experience.
+As they become comfortable with internet and mobile payment methods, these customers expect and demand a seamless e-commerce transaction experience.

 This will eventually affect your online sales.

-Thus, if you are interested in starting an e-commerce business in Singapore, the most important consideration is to choose the best payment option from among the several few local/regional and international ones.
+Thus, if you are interested in starting an e-commerce business in Singapore, a key consideration is choosing the best payment method from several local, regional, and international ones.

 E-commerce Payment Options for Online Businesses in Singapore

-With growth of e-commerce, the most common methods of accepting credit card payments is either by utilizing a payment gateway account only (also known as a third-party merchant) or by using your own merchant account (which also requires a payment gateway account to process payments).
+With the growth of e-commerce, the most common method of accepting credit card payments is either using a payment gateway account (also known as a third-party merchant) or your own merchant account (which also requires a payment gateway account to process payments).

 Setting up a Merchant Account

-An internet merchant account, which is a line of credit the bank extends to you, gives an e-commerce company the ability to process credit cards payments.
-While you can use your own bank to set up a merchant account, its always advisable to browse through other banks for better rates.
+While you can use your own bank to set up a merchant account, it’s always advisable to browse through other banks for better rates.

-For instance the merchant account provided by DBS and Standard Chartered banks as explained below.
+For instance, the merchant account provided by DBS and Standard Chartered banks is explained below.

 DBS Merchant Payment Services

-DBS bank also has it’s own merchant payment service for e-commerce in Singapore, which is offered through reputable gateways to offer online payments, mail order telephone order (MOTO) and batch processing services.
-The benefits are the service provides real time processing and validation of transactions, and all funds are set in Singapore dollars.
-The rates also vary depending on the businesses requirements.
+The benefits include real-time processing and validation of transactions, and all funds set in Singapore dollars.
+The rates also vary depending on the business’s requirements.

-One example of such a payment gateway is PayPal, which can also help you in obtaining a merchant account if you don’t have one.
+One example of such a payment gateway is PayPal, which can also help you obtain a merchant account if you don’t have one.

 A global leader in online payment solutions, PayPal offers two solutions for merchants: